iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 const ref = useRef(initialValue)
 ```

-Parameters:

-initialValue: The value you want the ref object’s current property to be initially.
-It can be a value of any type.
-This argument is ignored after the initial render.

-Returns

-useRef returns an object with a single property:

-current: Initially, it’s set to the initialValue you have passed.
-You can later set it to something else.
-If you pass the ref object to React as a ref attribute to a JSX node, React will set its current property.

-On the next render, useRef will return the same object.

-Note:

-* You can mutate the ref.current property.
-Unlike state, it is mutable.
-* When you change the ref.current property, React does not re-render your component.
-React is not aware of when you change it because a ref is a plain JavaScript object.

-Usage:

 useRef returns a ref object with a single current property initially set to the initial value you provided.

 On the next render, useRef will return the same object.
 You can change its current property to store information and read it later.
 This might remind you of state, but there is an important difference.

 Changing a ref does not trigger a re-render.
 This means refs are perfect for storing information that doesn’t affect the visual output of your component.
 For example, if you need to store an interval ID and retrieve it later, you can put it in a ref.
-To update the value inside the ref, you need to manually change its current property:
+To update the value inside the ref, you need to manually change its current property.

 ```javascript